DurationFull-time 1 year

-Our teaching staff includes world-class industry experts who currently work in broadcast production, allowing students to gain industry-level skills with the potential to be employment-ready upon graduation.
+Our teaching staff includes world-class industry experts who work in broadcast production, allowing students to gain industry-level skills and prepare for employment upon graduation.
+Close links with community television, such as RMITV, gives you the opportunity to gain practical knowledge and experience while completing your qualification.

 - audio and video production